 Kairouz says the man was so close to his vehicle that he could have reached his hand out of the window and touched him.

 Kairouz called authorities to report the man, but while he was on the phone the pedestrian was struck by a car traveling behind them.

 Kairouz and his friend rushed to assist in the accident, where he said the airbag had deployed and the hood of the vehicle was destroyed.
 The pedestrian was struck by a black Nissan SUV driven by a woman who was not visibly injured.

 The man was taken to a local hospital, where he was pronounced dead.
 Ontario Provincial Police continue to investigate the accident.

-Greg Monforton & Partners sends our condolences to all those involved in the accident; we hope police can determine a cause soon.
+The Windsor personal injury lawyers at Greg Monforton & Partners send our condolences to all those involved in the accident; we hope police can determine a cause soon.

 Accidents arising from another persons negligence can lead to serious injury, or in the case of the Leamington crash, even death.
-Greg Monforton & Partners always offers free case evaluations to auto accident victims, and if you've been hit, you deserve justice.
+The Windsor auto accident lawyers from Greg Monforton & Partners always offers free case evaluations to auto accident victims, and if you've been hit, you deserve justice.

 Contact Greg Monforton & Partners today at (866) 320-4770 or fill out our free case evaluation form.